Find the best open-back headphones on the market, and enjoy the open spacious sound.

 They’re entirely made of plastic, which can also be a good thing.
 That makes the headphones very lightweight for their size.
 Comfort is also decent, especially if you don’t wear glasses.

 SR850 are also quite durable.
-On some cheap products, plastic starts to deteriorate, becoming sticky like it’s melting.
-That is not the case with Samson’s.
-We have them for years now, and the only thing that feels slightly loose is the spring for the headband.
+We have them for years now, and the only thing that feels slightly loose is the spring for the self-adjusting headband.

-Popular headphones with excellent sound quality for their price point.
+Popular headphones with excellent sound performance for their price point.
 They feel a bit cheap since they’re mostly made from plastic, but they come with a removable cable, which adds to overall durability.
+(Check HD668B price)

-The new version comes with an improved headband with better padding.
+The new version comes with an improved headband design with better padding.
 Sonically, they’re the same as the previous model.
-Sound is nicely balanced, with a clear focus on intimate vocals and instrument rendition.
+The sound from planar magnetic drivers is nicely balanced, with a clear focus on intimate vocals and instrument rendition.
+(Check HE-400i price)

 Frequently Asked Questions (FAQ)